AdobeDocs/workfront-fusion.en/help/workfront-fusion/references/apps-and-modules/azure-dev-ops.md

 In an [!DNL Adobe Workfront Fusion] scenario, you can automate workflows that use [!DNL Azure DevOps], as well as connect it to multiple third-party applications and services.

-If you need instructions on creating a scenario, see [Create a scenario in [!DNL Adobe Workfront Fusion]](../../workfront-fusion/scenarios/create-a-scenario.md).
+For instructions on creating a scenario, see the articles under [Create scenarios: article index](/help/workfront-fusion/create-scenarios/create-scenarios-toc.md).

 For information about modules, see the articles under [Modules: article index](/help/workfront-fusion/references/modules/modules-toc.md).